zWhiteBytes/BTRRBXUi/readme.md

 # BTRRBXBar (formerly BTRRBXHud) (windows-only)

-btrrbxbar is a python script to replace roblox topbar assets, nothing else really.
+btrrbxbar is a python script to replace roblox topbar assets HOWEVER, the asset change is NOT permanent. you will have to re-run it each time roblox updates.

 # Well, how do I run it?

-have python, download the code, extract the zip and just run the python script.
+have python, download the code, unzip it and just run the python script.

 # But how do I open the menu now? (invisible-preset)